Zenbeau/ImGuiRedux_Cleo_GTASADE/README.md

 # ImGuiRedux_Cleo_GTASADE
 an ImGui menu made using ImGuiRedux for Cleo Redux for the game GTA San Andreas Definitive Edition

 I use Rockstar Games version of the game, don't know if it works on Steam.
 You can try.
 I think it might work since Cleo already added support for Steam versions a while ago.
-Any virus hits are false positives
+Any virus hits are false positives.
+If it doesn't let you download due to virus hit, alternatively, you can just click on "imgui_gta_sa_de.js" and copy all the source code, create a new file in your CLEO folder and paste all the source code in it.
+Or just turn your antivirus off, but I guess people don't really wanna turn their AV off.

 **Usage**